 In 2002, shortly before a scheduled hearing on whether the state had remedied the violation after "a reasonable time," and long after its own appellate jurisdiction had ended, the Alabama Supreme Court, on its own initiative, dismissed this litigation in its entirety.
 The composition of the elected supreme court had changed in the intervening years.

 In 2008, plaintiffs filed a different type of lawsuit, Lynch v.
-State, in federal district court, seeking a declaratory judgment that the state constitution’s property tax restrictions violate the U.S. Constitution’s 14th amendment and Title VI of the federal Civil Rights Act of 1964.
+State, in federal district court, seeking a declaratory judgment that the state constitution’s property tax restrictions, which allegedly cause under-funding of schools, violate the U.S. Constitution’s 14th amendment and Title VI of the federal Civil Rights Act of 1964.

 Plaintiffs argued that post-Civil War property tax policy in western Alabama, which continued through the 1970s and beyond, was used to deprive funding for public education to freed slaves and their descendants.
 Plaintiffs alleged that this has severely restricted education funding for African-American and other rural children.

-While acknowledging that the Alabama Constitution, when originally passed, was infected root and branch with segregationist intent, the District Court concluded that the challenged constitutional passages had been cleansed of discriminatory intent by constitutional amendments dating from the 1970s.
+While acknowledging that the Alabama Constitution, when originally passed, was infected root and branch with segregationist intent, the District Court concluded, in an 800+ page opinion, that the challenged constitutional passages had been cleansed of discriminatory intent by constitutional amendments dating from the 1970s.
 Absent evidence of continuing discriminatory intent, the Court found the property tax restrictions, while substantially harmful to minority groups, did not violate the Constitution or federal law.
 The District Court went on to criticize both the inequities of the Alabama educational funding system, and the Supreme Court's equal protection jurisprudence, suggesting that 14th Amendment causes of action had been defined too narrowly by the Burger and Rehnquist courts.

 "The legislature shall establish, organize, and maintain a liberal system of public schools throughout the state for the benefit of the children thereof between the ages of seven and twenty-one years….Separate schools shall be provided for white and colored children, and no child of either race shall be permitted to attend a school of the other race."
 Alabama Const., art.
 XIV, § 256.